ncy9371/debootstrap-iso/README.md

 Why don't I use Ubuntu mini.iso?
 Because same as official ISO, mini.iso also brings some stuff I don't want to the target system.

 # Usage
+Have a AlpineLinux Edge system, docker is fine.

 Follow the [Prerequisite in the guide](https://wiki.alpinelinux.org/wiki/How_to_make_a_custom_ISO_image_with_mkimage#Prerequisite), but git clone from this repo.

 In the [Configuration section](https://wiki.alpinelinux.org/wiki/How_to_make_a_custom_ISO_image_with_mkimage#Configuration), this repo provide two configured files 'mkimg.ubuntu.sh' and 'genapkovl-ubuntu.sh'.